A citizen science program by the Tasmanian Land Conservancy

 Taking part in WildTracker is a great way to keep track of the biodiversity on your property – whether that be a working farm, patch of bush, restoration planting or urban backyard.
 Most wildlife monitoring happens in protected areas, so records from private land help fill important data gaps.

-Stickybeak, our AI-powered image classification tool inspired by the curious currawong, makes it faster and easier to process camera trap photos using cutting-edge technology.
+Stickybeak, our AI-powered image classification tool is built on cutting-edge research and will continue to evolve, making it faster and easier to process camera trap photos.